kubkon/zacho/README.md

 ## Usage

 ```
-zacho [-cdhlsuv] [--help] [--verify-memory-layout] <FILE>
-        --help
-            Display this help and exit.

-    -c, --code-signature
+Usage: zacho [options] file

+General options:
-            Print the contents of code signature (if any).
+-c, --code-signature        Print the contents of code signature (if any)

-    -d, --dyld-info
-            Print the contents of dyld rebase and bind opcodes.
+-d, --dyld-info             Print the contents of dyld rebase and bind opcodes

-    -h, --header
-            Print the Mach-O header.
+-h, --header                Print the Mach-O header

-    -l, --load-commands
-            Print load commands.
+-l, --load-commands         Print load commands

-    -s, --symbol-table
-            Print the symbol table.
+-s, --symbol-table          Print the symbol table

-    -u, --unwind-info
-            Print the contents of (compact) unwind info section (if any).
+-u, --unwind-info           Print the contents of (compact) unwind info section (if any)

-    -v, --verbose
-            Print more detailed info for each flag (if available).
+-v, --verbose               Print more detailed info for each flag

-        --verify-memory-layout
-            Print virtual memory layout and verify there is no overlap.
+--verify-memory-layout      Print virtual memory layout and verify there is no overlap
+--help                      Display this help and exit
 ```

 Currently, `zacho` will let you print parsed Mach-O header, and print formatted load commands.